Use this easy turkey brine recipe to brine your Thanksgiving turkey for the juiciest, most flavorful turkey ever!

 Oh, and don’t forget to use the drippings to make turkey gravy to pair with it!

 See recipe card below this post for ingredient quantities and full instructions.

 - Water – Use filtered or bottled water for your turkey brine if your tap water tends to have an “off” taste to it.

 - Apple cider – I like using apple cider, but apple juice works too!

-- Dark brown sugar – While light brown sugar will work too, dark brown sugar has a deeper, more molasses-y flavor.
+- Dark brown sugar – While light brown sugar will work too, dark brown sugar has a deeper, molasses-like flavor.

-- Onions – I recommend yellow or white onions, as red onions may add color to the turkey brine—and your turkey!
+- Onions – I recommend yellow or white onions, as red onions may add a pink hue to the brine and the meat!

 - Fresh thyme

 - Black peppercorns – You can add other spices like allspice berries, too.